 The Medicare Prescription Payment Plan is a new payment option that works with your current drug coverage, and it can help you manage your drug costs by spreading them across monthly payments that vary throughout the year (January - December).
 This payment option might help you manage your expenses, but it doesn't save you money or lower your drug costs.
 "Extra Help" from Medicare and help from your SPAP and ADAP, for those who qualify, is more advantageous than participation in the Medicare Prescription Payment Plan.
 All members are eligible to participate in this payment option, regardless of income level, and all Medicare drug plans and Medicare health plans with drug coverage must offer this payment option.
-Contact us or visit www.medicare.gov to find out if this payment option is right for you.
+Contact us or visit Medicare.gov to find out if this payment option is right for you.

-METHOD The Medicare Prescription Payment Plan - contact information CALL 1-877-221-8221 Calls to this number are free.
+Method The Medicare Prescription Payment Plan - Contact Information CALL 1-888-901-4600 Calls to this number are free.
 7 days a week, 8 a.m. to 8 p.m.
 Member Services also has free language interpreter services available for non-English speakers.
 TTY 711 Calls to this number are free.
-7 days a week, 8 a.m. to 8 p.m WRITE Kaiser Permanente Member Services 500 NE Multnomah St., Suite 100 Portland, OR 97232-2099 WEBSITE kp.org
+7 days a week, 8 a.m. to 8 p.m.